aaltsys/doc-newwares/documents/02_transactions.rst

 *  Each line references a single product/variety, lot control, unit identifier, and locator value.
-*  Quantities are signed (+/-) to indicating the effect of the transaction on inventory.
+*  Quantities are signed (+/-) to indicate the effect of the transaction on inventory.
 *  Lines contain either Reserved or On-Hand quantites, but not both.
 *  The document status and the data content of a line determine whether the